cs4241-20a/cs4241-20a.github.io/using_svelte.md

 The part inside the `<script>` tag should look fairly normal.
 Outside of it is pretty weird looking though.
 The first line `{#await promise then todos}` basically is saying.
 Additionally, it's also saying "Everytime the promise resolves (re)create this list."
 Then, we start an unordered list `<ul>`.
 Next we're saying "for each todo in our todos variable, create a list item."
 We can see that we can insert JavaScript expressions inside of the `{}` characters, similar to how in ES6 we can put them expressions between `${ }` inside of template strings.

 If you look at the `package.json` file included in the template, you'll see there's a `build` script.
 Use `npm run build` to compile the Svelte application (make sure you run `npm i` before compiling for the first time).
+You'll also need to install the `express` and `body-parser` packages, and then start the server using `node server.js`.

 ## adding new todos (reactive programming)
 Here's where the magic happens: